 Poached to near extinction, little more than 65 Cat Ba langurs remain wild, restricted to eight square miles (20 square kilometers) of lime karst forest on Cat Ba Island, Vietnam.

 Photo courtesy of ©Neahga Leonard, Cat Ba Langur Conservation Project

 70% of the world’s populations of primate species are threatened by extinction.
 43% are classified as Critically Endangered or Endangered.
 Some of the most critically endangered populations consist of just a few dozen individuals, some a few hundred, some a few thousand.
 These low population numbers, along with on-going loss of habitat, make these populations unsustainable without intervention.
 Let’s be clear.
 These problems are not the result of natural phenomena.
 They are due to human activities.
 Responsibility for the reversal of these losses, therefore, lies in the hands of those who caused them—humans.
 They require intense conservation measures.

 As habitats shrink, competition for resources limits the number of individuals who can healthfully survive and thrive—setting off a domino effect of decline within the ecosystem.
 Loss of habitat leads to loss of lives; with food and shelter gone, so are the animals.
 And without the animals to provide crucial activities, such as enriching and fertilizing the soil through the course of their daily lives (seed dispersal through their feces, for example), environmental balance is disrupted.

 Who are we, after all, without all other animal species, whether primates or otherwise?
 We are one among many of the Earth’s citizens, a part of the planet’s interdependence.
 Each species—plant and animal—has its role in maintaining ecological balance.
-Some species will surely become extinct if we do not change our thoughts about their importance to us and the effects of our daily choices on them.
+Some species will surely become extinct if we do not change our thoughts and practices around their importance to us and the effects of our daily choices on them.